Bring Co-op Power to Your Community

 Step #2) Getting to Know Each Other.
 Nominate one of your members to be an advisor to the Board.
 Elect another member to be your CEC coordinator.
 Send both to participate in Board meetings via conference call or in-person.

 Step #3) Decision Time.
 The Co-op Power Board decides whether to accept your new Community Energy Co-op based on Board Criteria for CEC's and Projects.
-If accepted, your CEC's advisor to the Co-op Power Board will continue to advise the Board until the next March Annual Member Meeting, when your Community Energy Co-op will elect a representative to the Co-op Power Board.
+If accepted, your CEC's advisor to the Co-op Power Board will continue to advise the Board until your Community Energy Co-op members elect your representative to the Co-op Power Board.

 Step #5) Membership Development.
-Your CEC will want to build your membership base.
+You'll build your membership base.
 You might recruit local vendors to “Sweeten the Pot” to encourage members to join (restaurant and book store discounts, food co-op discounts, hot tub discounts, massages, etc).
 You might hold outreach meetings, table at events, run training programs, and run stories in local newspapers and newsletters encouraging people to join your CEC and support your work.
 You will want to develop your mailing list of people interested in building a sustainable and just energy future for your region and sign on more members.
-75% of the memberships raised by your CEC will be held in trust to invest in your Sustainable Energy Project (2/3rd of that is equity to invest and 1/3rd is income you can spend).
+75% of the memberships raised by your CEC will be held in trust to invest in your projects (2/3rd of that is equity to invest and 1/3rd is income you can spend).
 25% of the memberships you raise will be allocated to support regional Co-op Power Member Development and Governance activities.

-Step #6) Project Letter of Interest.
-When you're ready to invest in a business development project, you send a Project Letter of Interest to the Co-op Power Board.
+Step #1) Project Letter of Interest.
+If you want to invest in a business development project, you send a Project Letter of Interest to the Co-op Power Board.